sophiezhng/art/content/posts/books-2021.md

 - [ ] "The Three-Body Problem" by Liu Cixin
 - [ ] “Animal Farm” by George Orwell
 - [ ] “Never Let Me Go” by Kazuo Ishiguro

+update from 2026: so much optimism from a younger me haha